 - the creaming method (where butter and sugar are beaten together til light and fluffy before proceeding, like in this vanilla cake with milk chocolate frosting)

-- the sponge method (where eggs are whipped with sugar to incorporate air, like for chocolate génoise or the warm milk sponge cake)
+- the sponge method (where eggs are whipped with sugar to incorporate air, like for chocolate génoise or the hot milk sponge cake)

 - the reverse creaming method (where all the dry ingredients and the sugar are combined; the butter is worked into this mixture to form a crumble before adding the liquids, eggs+milk whisked together first)